ac427/warewulf_stateless/README.md

 To make yourself a warewulf Linux cluster, do

 1. configure eth0 as DHCP and eth1 static internal(172.16.2.250 for this demo) on master node, bring up network
-2. run scripts in order, no input needed
+2. run scripts in order, follow instructions
-3. you have a warewulf cluster!
+3. you have a stateless Linux cluster!

 Current testing status: